mdkberry/cdrplus/README.md

 - Asterisk PBX Build Info
 	This is the Golden Standard PBX build I was working to and may help if anyone runs into PBX build problems.
 I began using Elastix but moved to FreePBX which was better and more stable.
 - CDRPlus_Software_Vrs2
-	The software itself in archive form and unpacked into \cdr folder Installation Instructions
+	The software itself in archive form and unpacked into \cdr folder
+	Installation Instructions
 - Database_Stuff
 	Legacy info that may be of use.
 Mostly ignore it as it probably is not in the current build.
 - Design_Specs
 	Some of the design specs I worked with Canlan318 to get vrs 1 and vrs 2 completed.
-Any probloems we ran into 		would not be reflected here so bear that in mind.
+Any problems we ran into later 	would not be reflected here so bear that in mind.
 It may not be exactly how vrs 2 ended up.
 - Early_CDRPlus_Builds
-	again this is for reference and has a lot of the early workings and screenshots. it may help any coder 		wanting to understand better how it works and the intent behind it. prbably not needed but I put it here 	anyway.
+	again this is for reference and has a lot of the early workings and screenshots. it may help any coder wanting to understand better how it works and the intent behind it. probably not needed but I put it here anyway.
 - Program_Screenshots
 	screen shots of the browser, there are more in the Early Builds folder.
 - To Do List
-	just my to do list as I left it the last time I looked at updating the software.
+	just my to do list as I left it the last time I looked at updating the software which was in 2013.